hamstergene/p5/README.md

 * `.p4ignore` file itself is not ignored by default.
 You should add it there youself when you are not going to keep it under version control.

 ## Misc

-This program depends on `python3` and `perforce` packages (replace `brew` with your package manager if using another one):

-    brew install python3 perforce

 I also recommend using this in your `.profile` for improved `p4 diff`/`p5 diff` experience: